hellums/lacey-bacon/README.md

 >python3 romcomWeb.py
 >in a web browser tab, go to http://localhost:5000/

+TO TEST FLASK APIs:
+>in a web browser tab, go to http://localhost:5000/ to load the app and api functions

+>http://localhost:5000/actors returns the top 10 books in JSON format

+>http://localhost:5000/movies returns the top 10 movies in JSON format

+>http://localhost:5000/rating/?tt=tt13831504 returns the rating of "It Was Always You" in JSON format

+>    (tt is the IMDB title code for a romcom in the database)

 TO TEST AND VALIDATE INTEGRITY OF DATA STRUCTURES: (optional)
 >python3 -m unittest test_romcom -v